andrey5608/webhook-generator/README.md

   amountInCents: 1234, // 12.34 USD
 });

+let customWebhook = customWebhookAndHeader.event; // webhook object
+let customWebhookHeader = customWebhookAndHeader.header; // header object like {'stripe-signature': 'here-will-be-hmac'}

 ```

 If you will not specify these data, library will use the default data.

+Note: you should send the 'stripe-signature' header with calculated hmac header on sending your POST webhook request.